regulatorystudies/Reg-Stats/data/cfr_pages/by_title/README.md

 ## Update Instructions

 The data should be updated **once a year**, ideally in Q4 of year N or Q1 of year N+1 (at that point most of year N−1's CFR volumes are fully published on GovInfo and will be picked up by the scraper).
-See *Update cadence* below for details on GovInfo's staggered CFR publication schedule and the `year_complete` flag.
+See *Update Cadence* below for details on GovInfo's staggered CFR publication schedule and the `year_complete` flag.

 Follow these steps: